nagi-cloud/covasim-newfeature/README.md

 # covasim-newfeature
-New version of the Covasim open source model.
+New version of the Covasim WebApp open source model.
 The code has been modified so that the application of 'social distancing' type interventions matches the interventions used in OxCGRT project.